codeBeamer-Extensions-and-Addons/codebeamer-miro/README.md

 More info to come!
 Stay tuned...

+# Contribute
+At the moment, the best way to contribute is to fork the repo into your own so that you can use separate github pages to develop.
+When you are done, just send a pull request.
+After #7, we can develop locally on branches.

 # How to Install and Use
 We are not yet on the Miro Marketplace - we will submit once we are happy with the state of the project